 In the Great Lakes, significant changes in water level can occur on time scales of hours and days.
-Generally, these water-level fluctuations are caused by one of several types of strong storms:

-1) non-convective storms that originate in Canada and move to the east through the lakes region,

-2) non-convective storms that originate in the southern and central Rockies and move east through the lakes region, 3) extra-tropical systems that move north from the Gulf Region, and

-4) convective storms or thunderstorm frontal passages.
+Generally, these water-level fluctuations are caused by one of several types of strong storms: 1) non-convective storms that originate in Canada and move to the east through the lakes region, 2) non-convective storms that originate in the southern and central Rockies and move east through the lakes region, 3) extra-tropical systems that move north from the Gulf Region, and 4) convective storms or thunderstorm frontal passages.
 Most of the strong winter storms are low-pressure non-convective systems (Lacke et al. 2006, Niziol and Paone 1991).
 The movement of high-pressure systems through the region often precedes or follows the occurrence of a low-pressure system.
-Low-pressure systems spin counter-clockwise, while high-pressure systems spin the opposite way.
-So winds on the eastern side or leading edge of a low-pressure system are typically in the northerly direction, while winds on the eastern side of a high-pressure system are in the southerly direction.
+Low-pressure systems spin counter-clockwise, while high-pressure system are typically in the northerly direction, while winds on the eastern side of a high-pressure system are in the southerly direction.
 High winds and large atmospheric pressure variations are commonly associated with these storm events, and they can cause elevated water levels, or storm surge, along the lake shoreline.